What are the resources required for your film production (think about equipment, props, actors, location etc)

 As director, I had to communicate with everyone on set and tell them what I wanted to happen, according to the assistant director’s schedule.
 The tutors said that my strengths were collaborating with the director of photography on a regular basis, which I agree with, as we both agreed on shots and the lighting.
 The challenges were that I regularly cut too early, meaning when it came to editing, it wasn’t particularly easy when finding different angles for reaction shots.

 On this shoot, my role was behind the scenes videographer.
-At first, the challenge was getting used to using the camera, as I had never used this particular type of DSLR.
+At first, the challenge was getting used to using the camera, as I had never used this particular type of DSLR before.
 However, I was soon able to use it without any difficulties and achieved some shots that I am happy with.
+However, some of the shots weren’t as stable as they could’ve been, resulting in some shaky footage.

 How do you think your skills and knowledge developed in this role?
 Give examples